et120/weathersprint2/README.md

 - completed as much styling as possible
 - styled & clean despite not exact prototype match
 - obtained peer review
+- got a cool modal for favorites list working great :muscle: :fireworks:
-- submitted by deadline with all functionality working
+- submitted by deadline with all functionality working :white_check_mark:

-To do:
+To do ***(post due date)***:
 - work on dark mode
 - work on photoshop for correct background / obtain?